 International Self-Care Day is a global initiative, aiming to raise the profile of healthy lifestyle self-care programs and celebrate the importance of self-care to encourage the general public to practice responsible self-care.

 Recent research findings reveal gaps in our patient’s health IQ.

-In spite of publicly funded education programs, one in three Australians don’t know the recommended intake of fruits and vegetables needed to maintain good health, more than half incorrectly assume that low-fat labelled foods have the same or lower levels of sugar that full-fat versions have, and one-quarter of Aussie men don’t know how much daily exercise is needed to reduce their risk of cardiovascular disease.
+In spite of publicly funded education programs, one in three men are unsure of the recommended intake of fruits, protein, and vegetables needed to maintain good health, more than half incorrectly assume that low-fat labelled foods have the same or lower levels of sugar that full-fat versions have, and one-quarter of men don’t know how much daily exercise is needed to reduce their risk of cardiovascular disease.